 General Damages may be claimed in any workplace accident case where the injuries cause pain and inconvenience and affect your ability to exercise, drive, play sports and other activities.

-Special Damages in a workplace accident claim* are for the financial effects on your life due to the lack of duty of care by an employer.
-You could claim special damages, for example, if you cannot work and provide for the family when recovering from the back injury due to a lack of lifting equipment in the office.
+Special Damages in a workplace accident claim are for the financial effects on your life due to the lack of duty of care by an employer.
+You could claim special damages, for example, if you are unable to work and provide for your family while recovering from a back injury due to a lack of lifting equipment in the office.

 You could be off work for a time or be unable to return to similar work with the same salary.